 Niagara-on-the-Lake Hydro manages its operations so as to provide the best possible service to its customers at a reasonable cost over the long term.
-This focus on operational excellence will generally result in good benchmarks but there will be cases where our practices may not align with some of the benchmarks, such as our low debt to equity ratio or our significant annual capital investment program.
+This focus on operational excellence will generally result in good benchmarks but there will be cases where our practices may not align with some of the benchmarks, such as our low debt to equity ratio or additional costs from keeping an office front-counter open to customers.